 Any traffic passing through the switch will be evaluated.
 Even traffic that is not routed.

 In this example, traffic is permitted from the 10.1.10.0/24 subnet to the 192.168.20.0/24 subnet in rule 1.
-Any other traffic will be denied by rule 2.
-Because of rule 2, an implicit deny, any desired traffic must be explicitly allowed to override this rule.
+Any other IPv4 or IPv6 traffic will be denied by rule 2.
+Because of rule 2, an explicit deny, any desired traffic must be explicitly allowed to override this rule.

 Thus if 10.1.10.50 tries to communicate with 192.168.20.20, the traffic will be allowed due to rule 1.
 However, the response from 192.168.20.20 will be blocked by rule 2.
 This occurs even though the initial communication was allowed, due to the stateless operation of the ACLs.